carmstrong/hacking-on-deis-workshop/README.md

 $ docker push carmstrong/deis-router:teapot
 ```

-Now, we can tell the Deis cluster we'd like to us a custom router image:
+Now, we can tell the Deis cluster we'd like to use a custom router image:
 ```console
 $ deisctl config router set image=carmstrong/deis-router:teapot
 ```